LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/creating-buttons-and-banners.md

 ---
 ## Choosing your engagement type

-LiveEngage offers a large variety of engagement types and formats, so how can you know which engagement type and format to choose?
+The Conversational Cloud offers a large variety of engagement types and formats, so how can you know which engagement type and format to choose?

 To determine which type of web engagement is appropriate, ask yourself a few questions: first of all, determine whether you want to offer a conversation engagement or a content banner.
 Conversation invitations provide your website visitors with an opportunity to engage with your agents in real time, while content banners are most useful when you want to make your users various offers that do not require real-time handling.